1. Construction Contracts and Allocation of Project Risk

 The choice between arbitration and litigation affects confidentiality, speed, and enforcement.
 Construction Contracts should align dispute forums with project complexity and cross border considerations.
 Poor alignment often magnifies disruption when disputes arise.

-6. Why Clients Choose SJKP LLP for Construction Contract Representation
+6. Why Clients Choose Sjkp Llp for Construction Contract Representation

 23 Dec, 2025